 Air bags affect how your vehicle should be serviced.
 There are parts of the air bag system in several places around your vehicle.
 You don't want the system to inflate while someone is working on your vehicle.
-Your dealer and the service manual have information about servicing your vehicle and the air bag system.
+Your dealer and the Intrigue Service Manual have information about servicing your vehicle and the air bag system.
 To purchase a service manual, see "Service and Owner Publications" in the Index.

 For up to 10 minutes after the ignition key is turned off and the battery is disconnected, an air bag can still inflate during improper service.
 You can be injured if you are close to an air bag when it inflates.
-Avoid wires wrapped with yellow tape or yellow connectors.
+Avoid yellow connectors.
 They are probably part of the air bag system.
 Be sure to follow proper service procedures, and make sure the person performing work for you is qualified to do so.